 The Coke Zero 400, Daytona's July date, also proved illuminating.
 As the race is run under the lights instead of in the daytime, this tends to change track conditions compared to the 500.
 Initially, the single-file lines that dominated the 500 were present yet again under twilight conditions at the start of the race.
 However, two- and three-wide pack racing set in to stay shortly after the sun went down, due to changes in track conditions (specifically, a cooler racing surface, which tends to increase grip).
 This also caused the number of cautions to equal those in the 500, despite the shorter race distance, with multiple Big Ones in the second half.
 The only things that didn't change were 1) a low lead change count - only 18, between 11 drivers - which was largely due to 2) one driver once again dominating the race, this time Jimmie Johnson, who led 94 of 160 laps en route to completing the first season sweep of Daytona in 31 years.

-Then came the fall race, which was more of a return to norm in certain aspects.
-The 2013 Camping World RV Sales 500 saw a total of 52 lead changes among 20 drivers, and plenty of pack racing to keep things entertaining (the high number of lead changes, however, isn't unusual, as the fall Talladega race has exceeded 40 lead changes every single year since 2003).
-However, there were only two cautions (including one on the last lap when Ricky Stenhouse, Jr. got into Austin Dillon from behind, spinning him out and sending him airborne when Casey Mears got into him, which made the finish official since the race was forced to end under yellow), and toward the end there was a lot less pack racing — most of the drama toward the end came from wondering what kind of move Dale Earnhardt, Jr. (who was running second) would make to attempt to pass Jamie McMurray (who was leading, and ultimately won the race), and fizzled out when Dillon was spun.
+Then came the fall race at Talladega, which was more of a return to norm in certain aspects.
+The Camping World RV Sales 500 saw a total of 52 lead changes among 20 drivers, and plenty of pack racing to keep things entertaining note although this is actually the norm rather than the exception, because the fall Talladega race has exceeded 40 lead changes every single year since 2003.
+However, there were only two cautions (including one on the last lap when Ricky Stenhouse, Jr. got into Austin Dillon from behind, spinning him out and sending him airborne when Casey Mears got into him, which made the finish official since the race was forced to end under yellow), and toward the end there was a lot less pack racing, with a resurgence of the single-file racing that marred the 500 — most of the drama toward the end came from wondering what kind of move Dale Earnhardt, Jr. (who was running second) would make to attempt to pass Jamie McMurray (who was leading, and ultimately won the race), and fizzled out when Dillon was spun.
+Fans once again cried out about the Gen-6 "ruining" the plate tracks, and NASCAR is experimenting with a slightly taller rear spoiler (4.5 inches, vs. 4 in the 2013 rules package) at 2014 Daytona preseason testing to try to stabilize the cars and encourage pack racing.

 After about ten races on a mix of intermediate and short tracks, most of the post-Daytona 500 backlash has blown over, and everyone seems to agree that Gen-6 is indeed a success in increasing competitiveness on the intermediate circuits (which, to be fair, were the track type being primarily targeted during the design phase of the new car).